 U.S. children of incarcerated parents are an extremely vulnerable group, and much more likely to have behavioral problems and physical and mental health conditions than their peers, reports Kristin Turney, a University of California-Irvine sociologist.
 “We know that poor people and racial minorities are incarcerated at higher rates than the rest of the population,” she…Read More

-This list includes articles in PubMed as of April 4, 2019 with publisher dates between January 1, 2018 and March 31, 2019 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
-Recent Articles Appearing in PubMed Bradbury B, Waldfogel J,…
+This list includes articles in PubMed as of July 8, 2019 with a PubMed entry date between January 1, 2018 and June 30, 2019 that reference P2C, R24, or T32 grant support from the Eunice Kennedy Shriver National Institute for Child Health and Human Development and oversight by Population Dynamics Branch Program Officials.
+Recent Articles Appearing in PubMed Rundle AG,…